 Master of Theology (ThM)

 The Master of Theology is a one-year program of study beyond the Master of Divinity or other first-level theological degree.
 It is designed for students who wish to deepen their knowledge in a particular area of study in order to enhance their vocation or ministry.
-Typically, ThM students focus on Bible, preaching and worship, pastoral care, theology and ethics, or religious education.
+ThM students may focus on one of four areas: Biblical Studies, History and Interpretation of Christianity, Christianity and Culture or Church and Ministry.

 The program offers international students the opportunity to broaden their education through the experience of studying abroad and domestic students the chance to gain greater expertise in an area of ministry or study.